kawre/leetcode.nvim/README.md

 ### Non-Standalone mode

-To run [leetcode.nvim] in a non-standalone mode (i.e. not with argument or an empty Neovim session), enable the "nonstandalone" plugin in your config:
+To run [leetcode.nvim] in a non-standalone mode (i.e. not with argument or an empty Neovim session), enable the `nonstandalone` plugin in your config:

 ```lua
 plugins = {